scmmishra/shivam-next/content/blog/outside-click.md

 }
 ```

 Let’s create the directive.
-In this case we only need the `bind` and `unbind` hooks.
+In this case, we only need the `bind` and `unbind` hooks.

 ```js
 export default {